Thesis Writing and Filing

 Q4: What’s the difference between a Receipt of Filing and a Certificate of Completion?

 A4: A Receipt of Filing is automatically produced for all students upon successful filing of their thesis.
 However, it only certifies that the thesis has been accepted.
-The Request for Certificate of Degree Completion must be requested.
+The Certificate of Degree Completion must be requested.
 It will state that all requirements have been met and notes the date that the degree will be conferred.
 This is a useful document for students who file early in the semester and need some verification of their degree in advance of its conferral (note: degrees are only conferred twice each year).

 Q5: How to I know if I’m eligible for a Certificate of Completion?